-Study location - Baffin Bay is a shallow ($\leq 2-3$ m depth) South Texas coastal embayment adjacent to the Laguna Madre (Figure 1).
+Study location - Baffin Bay is a shallow (\leq 2-3 m depth) South Texas coastal embayment adjacent to the Laguna Madre (Figure 1).
 Residence time of water in Baffin Bay typically exceeds 1 year due to minimal tidal influence and freshwater inflows, and the system is prone to hypersaline conditions due to evaporation exceeding precipitation (Shormann 1992).
 Circulation in Baffin Bay is primarily driven by winds.

 Figure 1.
 Map of Baffin Bay, located ~50 km southwest of Corpus Christi, TX.

 Meteorological data - Monthly mean precipitation data from the Naval Air Station Kingsville was obtained from the National Climatic Data Center.
 Using data from January 1973 through June 2014, monthly mean precipitation was calculated.
-The monthly deviation from this long-term monthly mean was then calculated, and is heretofore referred to as precipitation "anomaly".
+The monthly deviation from this long-term monthly mean was then calculated, and is referred to as precipitation "anomaly".

-Sample collection - Water samples were collected on a monthly basis from May 2013 through July 2016 at 5-12 sites in Baffin Bay.
-This included 9 permanent sites (Figure 2) and 3 additional sites in the head of each tributary (Cayo del Grullo, Laguna Salada, Alazan) following significant rain events.
-Water samples were collected by volunteer citizen scientists.
-In order to qualify for this program, volunteers had to undergo rigorous training in the lab of Dr. Michael Wetz (Texas A&M University-Corpus Christi) and demonstrate competency in field sample collection (documentation retained in Wetz lab).
+Sample collection - Water samples were collected on a monthly basis from May 2013 through October 2017 at 5-12 sites in Baffin Bay (Figure 2).
+Water samples were collected by volunteer citizen scientists from the start of the study until May 2017.
+In order to qualify for program, volunteers had to undergo rigorous training in the lab of Dr. Michael Wetz (Texas A&M University - Corpus Christi) and demonstrate competency in field sample collection (documentation retained in Wetz lab).
 At each site, a profile of salinity, temperature, conductivity, dissolved oxygen and pH was obtained by lowering a YSI ProPlus sonde at 0.5 m increments through the water column.
 Surface and near bottom discrete water samples were collected in a Van Dorn sampling device and transferred to acid-washed amber polycarbonate bottles.
 Bottles were stored on ice until return to a shore-based facility where processing of samples occurred.

 Figure 2.
-Map of permanent sampling locations in Baffin Bay.
+Map of sampling locations in Baffin Bay.
 Red markers indicate two sites that are visited as part of TCEQ's quarterly monitoring program.

-Sample analyses - Chlorophyll a was determined from samples collected on, and extracted from Whatman GF/F filters (nominal pore size 0.7 μ m).
+Sample analyses - Chlorophyll a was determined from samples collected on, and extracted from Whatman GF/F filters (nominal pore size 0.7 μm).
 Chlorophyll was extracted using 90% acetone and analyzed fluorometrically.
 Inorganic nutrients (nitrate + nitrite (N+N), nitrite, silicate, orthophosphate, ammonium) were determined in the filtrate of water that passed through GF/F filters using a Seal QuAAtro autoanalyzer.
 Dissolved organic carbon (DOC) and total dissolved nitrogen (TDN) were determined in the filtrate of water that passed through GF/F filters using a Shimadzu TOC-V analyzer with nitrogen module.
-Dissolved organic nitrogen (DON) was estimated as the difference between TDN and inorganic nitrogen.
+Dissolved organic nitrogen

+(DON) was estimated as the difference between TDN and inorganic nitrogen.
 Complete methodological details on wet chemical and YSI analyses can be obtained from Dr. Wetz.